Mount Allison University Campus

 Applied Calculus

-This course introduces differential and integral calculus with an emphasis on applications.
-Topics include modeling with functions, interpretation of the derivative and integral, and some computational methods.
+This course introduces differential calculus with an emphasis on applications.
+Topics include modeling with functions, interpretation of the derivative and partial derivatives, optimization in one and two dimensions, and some computational methods.
 (Format: Lecture 3 Hours, Laboratory 1.5 Hours) (Exclusion: MATH 1111)

 Finite Mathematics